awsdocs/amazon-personalize-developer-guide/doc_source/domain-dataset-groups.md

 1. Create a schema that includes your domain's required fields\.
 You must create a schema before you import data\.

-1. Format any historical input data to match your schema \(list of required fields and types\) and upload the data into an Amazon S3 bucket\.
+1. Format any historical input data to match your schema and upload the data into an Amazon S3 bucket\.

 1. Import your data into an Amazon Personalize dataset and record real\-time event data from user interactions with items\.